kaslusimoes/MSc-Thesis/source/25_entropicdynamics.md

 $$ -\log Z_{n+1} = -\log\left[\varepsilon + \left(1 - 2\varepsilon\right) \Phi\left( \tfrac{\sigma h_n}{\Gamma_n} \right)\right] $$ {#eq:freeenergy}

 This quantity is highly important because of [@eq:gradientdescent; @eq:upstudent; @eq:upc].
 It functions as a cost function, generating the dynamics of the model.
-Although it is not an energy, it will have the same role a Hamiltonian has in statistical mechanical systems (see [@sec:statmech]): it is relevant and sufficient information to describe the evolution of our system and which we can use with maximum entropy.
+Although it is not an energy, it will have the same role a Hamiltonian has in statistical mechanical systems (see [@sec:statmech]): it is relevant and sufficient information to describe the evolution of our system.

 [^einstein-summation]: